raihaneong/raihaneong/README.md

 I'm a self-taught programmer who have a tons of passion in web development, and currently still leveling up my skills to be an expert developer

-* 🧠  I'm learning Three.js, GSAP and react
+* 🧠  I'm currently focused on learning Three.js, GSAP and react

 ### Skills